Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 • Consult your doctor to find out if medical marijuana can help treat your condition.
 They will also determine if your condition falls within the guidelines of the state.

-• Once your doctor has recommended you for medical marijuana, you will have to fill the medical marijuana registry application to get your identification card.
+• Once your doctor has recommended you for medical marijuana, you will have to fill out the medical marijuana registry application to get your identification card.

-• Choose from one of the 5 options before filling up the application: 1. producing medicine for yourself, 2.
+• Choose from one of the 5 options before filling out the application: 1. producing medicine for yourself, 2.
 Choosing a center, 3.
 Choosing a caregiver, 4.
 Choosing caregiver and self (patient and caregiver can grow up to 6 plants each), and choosing center and self

 • Medical patients are allowed to cultivate up to 6 marijuana plants at a time.
 EPC Patients may cultivate more if it is explicitly stated by a medical professional.

 • Recreational and medical marijuana can only be purchased from a dispensary licensed by the Colorado Marijuana Enforcement Division.
-Depending on the city in which you intend to purchase, type of marijuana you can purchase might be limited.
-For example, the city of Colorado Springs only allows the sale of medical marijuana, so if you do not have a medical card, you will have to travel to a nearby location such as Manitou Springs, Pueblo or Denver to purchase recreational marijuana.
+Depending on the city in which you intend to purchase, the type of marijuana you can purchase might be limited.
+For example, the city of Colorado Springs only allows the sale of medical marijuana, so if you do not have a medical card, you will have to travel to a nearby location such as Manitou Springs, Pueblo, or Denver to purchase recreational marijuana.

 • Both Colorado residents and tourists from out of state can purchase up to 28 grams (1 ounce) of marijuana in a single transaction.
 28 grams of flower is equal to 8 grams of concentrates or 800mg of edibles.
 You can mix and match products until you reach the overall limit.
 For example, if you want a ½ ounce of flower, you are still eligible to purchase up to 4g of concentrates OR 400mg of edibles.